What Was Princess Diana Known For? 10 Ways She Changed The Royal Family

 7. Her boys went to public school

-Diana insisted her boys went to public school and, as a result, Prince William met the love of his life.
-Before Diana, members of royalty went to private schools and were often set up by their parents.
-William and Harry’s schooling gave them a glimpse at normalcy.
+Diana insisted on sending her boys to school outside the palace walls.
+Before Diana, members of royalty often received education at home.
+William and Harry’s schooling might have helped to give them a glimpse of normalcy.

 8. She was honest and emotional